Vincent Valentine: Final Fantasy VII

 In the game, Vincent is an optional party member.
 Players can unlock Vincent by the halfway point of Final Fantasy VII, when Cloud Strife and his allies find him sleeping in a coffin in the basement of Shinra Mansion in Nibelheim.
 Cloud mentions his quest to stop the game's antagonist, Sephiroth, who Vincent recognizes as the son of Lucrecia Crescent.
 Vincent joins the group after learning that they may eventually meet up with Professor Hojo, whom he has an unexplained vendetta against.
 Later, Vincent finds Lucrecia inside a cave, and his backstory is partly revealed.
 Vincent was a member of the Turks, an elite group of Shinra agents.
-While serving as Lucrecia's bodyguard, he fell in love with her, but she ultimately decided to remain faithful to Hojo, who persuaded her to use her unborn baby in his experiments.
+While serving as Lucrecia's bodyguard, he would slowly fall in love with her, but she ultimately decided to remain faithful to Hojo, who persuaded her to use her unborn baby in his experiments.
 When protesting the nature of these experiments, Vincent was shot by Hojo, who proceeded to experiment on him.
 This resulted in him not aging and having the ability to transform into various monsters.
 Vincent felt strong guilt over being unable to protect Lucrecia, leading to his separation.
 Overcome by guilt, Lucrecia sealed herself away in a Mako crystal.
 Upon entering the cave in the game, Lucrecia is revived and asks Vincent if Sephiroth is still alive, but he lies and tells her that he is dead.